acl-org/acl-2023-miniconf/README.md

 2. Keep a static format for the frontend.
 3. Move conference specific processing out from shared library code.

+## RocketChat Documentation

+Once you have a RocketChat instance, be sure to:

+1. How to get API key: https://docs.rocket.chat/use-rocket.chat/user-guides/user-panel/my-account
+2. Copy the template in `configs/rocketchat/template.yaml` to another file in the same directory.
+Add your user/api keys here, but do not commit it!
+3. Follow these instructions and ensure that getting all paginated results is allowed: https://developer.rocket.chat/reference/api/rest-api#pagination

+Running the CLI, from root directory: `python -m acl_miniconf.rocketchat.cli --config-name rc-pedro command=add_emojis`

 ## Pages

 This section describes all pages that are in this version of MiniConf and how to customize them.